cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 However, you can also use the command line tools that we have included in our documentation.

-## Windows 10 EDU or PRO
+## Windows 10 Home, Education, or Pro

-*Note:* We have not tested this on Windows home.

-1. We assume you have installed GitBash on your computer.
+1. We assume you have installed Git Bash on your computer.
 The installation is easy, but be careful to watch the various options at install time.
 Make sure it is added to the Path variable.